tedneward/Azgaarnoth/Classes/Mystic/index.md

 ```
 def mindmeld(npc):
-    npc.bonusactions.append(f"***Mind Meld.*** You can communicate telepathically with one willing creature you can see within 120 feet of you.
+    npc.bonusactions.append(f"***Psionic Talent: Mind Meld.*** You can communicate telepathically with one willing creature you can see within 120 feet of you.
 The target must have an Intelligence of at least 2, otherwise this talent fails and the action is wasted.
 This communication can occur until the end of the current turn.
 You don't need to share a language with the target for it to understand your telepathic utterances, and it understands you even if it lacks a language.
 You also gain access to one memory of the target's choice, gaining perfect recall of one thing it saw or did.")
 ```

 ## Mind Slam